openshift/release/ci-operator/step-registry/distributed-tracing/tests/tempo/pre-upgrade/README.md

-# distributed-tracing-tests-tempo-ref<!-- omit from toc -->
+# distributed-tracing-tests-tempo-pre-upgrade-ref<!-- omit from toc -->

 ## Table of Contents<!-- omit from toc -->